vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   when the pain started, but it became clearer when I reviewed my food consumption retrospectively).

-* I'm planning to pause broccoli consumption for a little while after 2024-08-15 (as I finish this batch of it).
+  I resumed lentils consumption with thorougher soaker and more water draining and it worked fine.

+* I paused broccoli consumption on 2024-08-15.
+As of 2024-09-21, I have not resumed it.

 * For unrelated reasons (unplanned fasting) I paused walnut consumption for two days (2024-08-14 and 2024-08-15).
 The duration is too short to see any clear impact.
+I also paused walnut consumption for two days on 2024-09-21 and 2024-09-22 to aid with faster recovery from a mouth bite and anal swelling.

 ### Bowel movement cycle